ptrmad/OliveHub/README.md

 ### Example 1: Searching for Olive Oils

 Use the search bar at the top of the homepage to find specific olive oils.
-Simply type in the name of the olive oil you are looking for, and OliveHub will display matching results.
+Simply type in the name or the brand of the olive oil you are looking for, and OliveHub will display matching results.
 You can also go to /explore - there you'll find reused

 ```jsx
 <SearchBar />